-Having loose stools ongoing is not ideal as you are loosing much needed fluid.
+Having loose stools ongoing is not ideal as you are losing much needed fluid.
 Being on the toilet for crazy amounts of time is also something to take note of as it could be due to constipation.
 However, if it doesn’t hurt and you don’t have to strain, your system could just be a bit slow and that’s not all bad.

 A long, snake like bowel movement is goals with minimal wiping necessary.
 Medium to light brown should be your fav color in the potty, as well.
 Going daily is great but if you don’t deal with abdominal inflammation or digestion issues (cramping, bloating, being uncomfortable) and go less frequently, this may just be how your body works.

 Smell is another factor to consider.
-It won’t be smelling rosy, I don’t care how clean your diet is, but it should’t be repulsive either.
+It won’t be smelling rosy, I don’t care how clean your diet is, but it shouldn’t be repulsive either.
 A strong, clear-the-bathroom for hours odor is another sign that your digestion is not in check.
 Low fiber and processed foods are often the culprit here, but there can be more going on.
 Abnormally strong odor can be associated with a number of health problems, such as a malabsorptive disorder, Celiac disease, Crohn’s disease and chronic pancreatitis.
 Also, if your stool is yellow, it could indicate a gallbladder problem.
 If you see this, call your doctor.

 Clients will tell me that these issues run in the family, or it’s always been this way, or they’ve tried every kind of remedy, holistic to prescriptions, and have just given up.
 Does this sound like you or someone you know?
 Don’t settle!
 My suggestion is to start with your diet.
 Oddly enough, it’s the last place many people look.
 Find a meal plan that is gluten free, promotes lots of vegetables, and incorporates clean lean protein.
 And then stick to it for at least a month to give your body time to adjust and respond before you look to another solution.